 Every item (e.g., page, folder, file) in the CMS requires a system name when it is created.
 System names are displayed in the folder structure in the CMS as well as in the URL of every item on the live site.
 System names are also an important factor in search engine optimization.

-The CMS will automatically generate a system name when an item it created, however, it is recommended that you manually assign a system name based on the guidelines below.
+The CMS will automatically generate a system name when an item is created.
+However, it is recommended that you manually assign a system name based on the guidelines below.

 System name guidelines